Welly0902/MakeTimeQuacker/README.md

 # MakeTimeQuacker
-Escape From Dockuv mod for more options to skip time
+Escape From Duckov mod for more options to skip time

 ## Manual Installation (Epic Games Store)